analysiscenter/batchflow/doc/parallel.md

 ### init='some_method'
 Required.
-The only required argument which contains a method name to be called to initialize the parallel execution (see below).
+The only required argument which contains a method name to be called to initialize the parallel execution.

 ### post='other_method'
 Optional.
-A method name which is called after all parallelized functions are finished (see details below).
+A method name which is called after all parallelized functions are finished.
 ### target='threads'
 Optional.
 Specifies a parallelization engine, should be one of `threads`, `nogil`, `async`, `mpc`.